 Boosting Your Sleep Quality for a Stronger Immune System

-Beyond that, there are plenty of things you can do to help yourself feel better, and a great time to start these is in the new year.
+Beyond that, you can do plenty of things to help yourself feel better, and a great time to start these is in the new year.
 Try setting up some fun and practical habits in the new year that will set you up for healthy success and a COVID-19-free future.
 Here are some ideas:

 - Create a nighttime routine: Have you noticed that we want you to get good sleep?
 It makes so much of a difference.
 Set up a routine for bedtime that will guarantee a good night of sleep.

 - Eat better: This might take some figuring out, but try eating healthier foods, like whole foods, and cut out processed foods.
 This will help make you feel better and also contribute to overall better health.

 - Move more: Try to get up and move around more.
 Exercise is a great way to help your body and your immune system.
 You don’t have to commit to rigorous workouts at the gym, though; you can simply walk around your neighborhood block a couple of times a day.